 Indian food has always been one of my favorite cuisines thanks to all the delicious spices used.

-Doesn’t matter if it’s a drier tandoori dish, a sticky sweet and spicy dish like this Indian chicken or, a saucy tomato base like butter chicken, I’ll take them all!
+Doesn’t matter if it’s a drier tandoori dish, a sticky sweet and spicy dish like this Indian chicken, a saucy tomato base like butter chicken or one of my all time favorites, lamb korma, I’ll take them all!

 Love this sweet and spicy Indian chicken recipe?

 - 1.5 pounds boneless skinless chicken thighs

 - 1 tablespoon garam masala

 - 1 tablespoon roasted red chili paste (*you can omit if you don't have and just use an additional tablespoon of the red curry paste instead)

 - 1/2 teaspoon smoked paprika

 - 1/2 teaspoon kosher salt

 - 1 tablespoon coconut oil

 - 1/4 cup maple syrup